A reviews round-up for Motown the Muscial at the Shaftesbury Theatre.

 Broadway’s Motown The Musical has opened to mixed reviews in the West End.
 With an incomparable back catalogue of songs, what should be the ultimate juke box musical has failed to hit all the right notes.
 Critics have praised the cast performances including Charl Brown, Lucy St Louis, Sifisio Mazibuko, and Eshan Gopal as the young Michael Jackson, however most note it is Berry Gordy’s lack of fully formed storytelling that stops this musical from being all that it should.

-“Superb performances and a gilded back-catalogue make this musical an urgent rallying cry for us all to rediscover our Motown mojo - a lavish, slick, song-crammed show.”
+REVIEWS ROUND-UP“Superb performances and a gilded back-catalogue make this musical an urgent rallying cry for us all to rediscover our Motown mojo - a lavish, slick, song-crammed show.”
 “Among the stand-out performances are Lucy St Louis as Diana Ross, convincingly torn as she makes the break to go solo, and handling an odd bit of audience participation with aplomb.
 Charl Brown is a bashful and candy-voiced Smokey Robinson; Sifiso Mazibuko a brooding, increasingly politicised Marvin Gaye; Jordan Shaw a shades-wearing, head-nodding simulacrum of Stevie Wonder.”

 “The show’s 50 songs are put across with plenty of pizzazz but this account of the music mogul’s rags-to-riches story leaves the key questions unanswered.”
 “Charles Randolph-Wright directs this particular pop-parade with kaleidoscopic efficiency and there are decent performances all round.”